-This requires a coordinated approach to the proposed developments, which will allow opportunities to enhance the appearance and accessibility of this corridor to be considered and reflected in the design of the buildings, landscaping and other infrastructure.
-Establishing an appropriate landscape framework for Royston Road at an early stage will help to ensure that this coordinated approach is realised.
-The Landscape Sensitivity Study for land to the north of Baldock, and the North Hertfordshire Green Infrastructure Plan, highlight the potential prominence of development in this part of Baldock, and suggest appropriate mitigation measures through appropriate landscaping and building design.
+This requires a coordinated approach to the proposed developments, which will allow opportunities to enhance the appearance and accessibility of this corridor to be reflected in the design of the buildings, landscaping and other infrastructure.

+Royston Road

+Establishing an appropriate landscape framework for Royston Road at an early stage will help to ensure that this coordinated approach is realised, and is made more practical to deliver by the fact that the sites are in single ownership (Hertfordshire County Council).